DIGIfusion/enchanted-surrogates/docs/index.md

 The sampler generates a batch of samples.
 A sample is sent to the Runner.
 The Runner initalizes and uses a Parser for writing input files based on the sample parameters and postprocessing output files.

-## Quick start

-TODO.

 ## Contribution guidlines

+We encourage contributions to the enchanted-surrogates package!
+Here are some guidelines to help you get started.
+If you are interested in adding a new code plugin, please refer to the [Plugins](./plugins/index.md) section for more details.

-- `main` branch is for stable code
+- `main` branch is for stable code (releases)
+- `develop` branch is for latest development code (merges from feature branches)
-- `develop/{feature}` or `develop/{user}` for changes, but try to keep `main` up to date and minimize lifetime of branches
+- `develop/{feature}` or `develop/{user}` for changes.
+- `bug/{descriptive_name}` for bug fixes.
+- **One feature or fix per branch/per pull request**.
+This ensures that changes are isolated and easier to review.
+- Use pull requests to merge branches.
+Delete branch after merge.
+- Use `Issues` for bug reports, feature requests, etc.
 - For longer term items to be integrated, e.g., Active Learning, suggest to use `Issues` followed by a branch.
-- The configs folder in the source is to be kept for test config files and example cases that would be benefical to the wider community.
+- The configs folder in the source is to be kept for example config files and example cases that would be benefical to the wider community.
+Plugin-specific config files should be kept in the plugin repository.

 ### Coding Style Standards